shinsenter/php/src/php/base-os.md

 If you find these images useful, consider donating via [PayPal](https://www.paypal.me/shinsenter) or opening an issue on [GitHub](https://code.shin.company/php/issues/new).

-Your support helps maintain and improve these images for the community.

 ## License

 This project is licensed under the terms of the [GNU General Public License v3.0](https://code.shin.company/php/blob/main/LICENSE).

-Please respect the intellectual efforts involved in creating these images.
-If you intend to copy or use ideas from this project, proper credit is appreciated.
+Please respect the work that went into these images.
+If you reuse ideas from this project, credit is appreciated.

 ---